Eccentricity effects on the supermassive black hole gravitational wave background: Statistics of GW spectra

 Fig.~\ref{fig:correlations} shows correlations between $\Omega(f_i)$ in different frequency bins for various initial eccentricities in a SMBH model with $p_{\rm BH} = 1$.
-The correlations depend on the amount of eccentricity present in the binary population with the strongest correlations following a line of frequency ratio $2/3$.
-Most of the correlations can be found in the region between frequency ratios $3/4$ and $1/2$, highlighted by the turquoise band in Fig.~\ref{fig:correlations}.
-We find that the correlations can be negligible already for relatively large initial eccentricities $\langle e\rangle_{2 \rm nHz} \lsim 0.5$, while notable correlations require very high initial eccentricities $\langle e\rangle_{2 \rm nHz} = 0.9$.
+The correlations depend on the amount of eccentricity present in the binary population, with the strongest correlations following a line of frequency ratio $2/3$.
+This ratio dominates because the spectrum of moderately eccentric binaries tends to be dominated by the 2nd and the 3rd harmonics.
+When the 4th harmonic is included, then most of the correlations are expected to be found in the region between frequency ratios $3/4$ and $1/2$, highlighted by the turquoise band in Fig.~\ref{fig:correlations}.
+We found that the correlations can be negligible already for relatively large initial eccentricities $\langle e\rangle_{2 \rm nHz} \lsim 0.5$, while notable correlations required very high initial eccentricities $\langle e\rangle_{2 \rm nHz} = 0.9$.
+In such cases, the strongly correlated bins seen can appear away from the $1/2 - 3/4$ ratio band due to the non-vanishing contribution from higher harmonics.